RACE DATE: Saturday, August 10, 2019

 CHARITABLE OBJECTIVE: The Amazing Maasai Marathon, Half-Marathon, and 10K is a unique running event in the mountains of Maasai land in Laikipia.
 The event was created to raise scholarship funds to sponsor Maasai girls from the community to secondary school.
 Fundraising and donations made by our runners, plus a portion of race entry proceeds goes direct to student school fees through the The Amazing Maasai Girls Project, a US- registered non-profit organization.

 We welcome you to raise money for this very worthy cause.
-Our 2018 goal is $6000, which was the amount raised by our 2017 participants!
-Please share our donation link with your family and friends.
+Our 2019 goal is $10,000, which was the amount raised by our 2018 participants!
+We will share our donation link as soon as it is available.
 We appreciate everyone's efforts in helping to educate girls!

 COURSE: The Maasai 42k & 21km races are held near the small Maasai town of Kimanjo, Laikipia - about 70km from Nanyuki (GPS Coordinates: 0',31'1.37"N, 37'1'1.08E).
 It is a remote area in the foothills of Mt Kenya, well off the beaten track.
 The journey out from Nanyuki takes close to three (3) hours on unmarked roads.
 The course is quite hilly and is on dirt roads, paths, and trails.
 It's a great off-road race for the adventure traveler!